SpaceX launches rocket from NASA's historic moon pad

 Kennedy Space Center’s director Robert Cabana, a former shuttle commander who flew four times from 39A, is thrilled to see the pad used for commercial flights like this “instead of just sitting out there and rusting away.”
 It’s a stark contrast, he noted, to the depression that followed the final shuttle mission in 2011.

 It was a momentous comeback for SpaceX.
-The last time SpaceX had a rocket ready to fly from Florida, it blew up on a neighboring Cape Canaveral pad during prelaunch testing on Sept.
+The last time SpaceX had a rocket ready to fly from Cape Canaveral, it blew up on a neighboring pad during prelaunch testing on Sept.
 1. Although the company successfully returned to flight last month from California, the focus was on getting leased Launch Complex 39A ready for action given that the pad with the accident was left unusable.
+The damaged pad should be back in action later this year.

 Built in the mid-1960s for the massive Saturn V moon rockets, Launch Complex 39A has now seen 95 launches.
 Apollo 11’s Neil Armstrong, Buzz Aldrin and Michael Collins left Earth from here on July 16, 1969, on the first moon-landing mission.
 The very first space shuttle pilots, John Young and Robert Crippen, soared from here on April 12, 1981.
 And in a grand shuttle finale, Atlantis took off from here on July 8, 2011.